Statistical hypothesis test: Neyman–Pearson hypothesis testing

 Fisher's significance testing has proven a popular flexible statistical tool in application with little mathematical growth potential.
 Neyman–Pearson hypothesis testing is claimed as a pillar of mathematical statistics, creating a new paradigm for the field.
 It also stimulated new applications in statistical process control, detection theory, decision theory and game theory.
 Both formulations have been successful, but the successes have been of a different character.

 The dispute over formulations is unresolved.
 Science primarily uses Fisher's (slightly modified) formulation as taught in introductory statistics.
 Statisticians study Neyman–Pearson theory in graduate school.
 Mathematicians are proud of uniting the formulations.
 Philosophers consider them separately.
 Learned opinions deem the formulations variously competitive (Fisher vs Neyman), incompatible or complementary.
 The dispute has become more complex since Bayesian inference has achieved respectability.

 The terminology is inconsistent.
 Hypothesis testing can mean any mixture of two formulations that both changed with time.
 Any discussion of significance testing vs hypothesis testing is doubly vulnerable to confusion.

 Fisher thought that hypothesis testing was a useful strategy for performing industrial quality control, however, he strongly disagreed that hypothesis testing could be useful for scientists.

 Hypothesis testing provides a means of finding test statistics used in significance testing.
 The concept of power is useful in explaining the consequences of adjusting the significance level and is heavily used in sample size determination.
 The two methods remain philosophically distinct.
 They usually (but not always) produce the same mathematical answer.
 The preferred answer is context dependent.
 While the existing merger of Fisher and Neyman–Pearson theories has been heavily criticized, modifying the merger to achieve Bayesian goals has been considered.

 Criticism

-Criticism of statistical hypothesis testing fills volumes.
-Much of the criticism can be summarized by the following issues:
+Much of the criticisms of statistical hypothesis testing can be summarized by the following issues: